-There is a lot of confusion about the open enrollment period for supplemental Medicare insurance (aka, Medigap).
+There is a lot of confusion about the In health insurance, open enrollment is a period during which a person may enroll in or change their selection of health plan benefits.
+Health plan enrollment is ordinarily subject to restrictions.... period for Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... (aka, Medigap).
 In this brief article, we’ll answer the two most common questions, including when is it and how long does it last.

 When is Medicare Supplement Open Enrollment?

 It’s easy to be tricked into thinking that open enrollment for Medicare supplement insurance is in the fall.
 That’s because Medicare itself puts out so much information about the Annual Election Period (AEP), which starts each October 15th and ends December 7th.
 Even the Medicare supplement insurance companies go crazy with Medigap ads during the fall.
 However, AEP is really only for Medicare Advantage plans and your Medicare prescription drug plan.

 Related Article: Can I Change Medicare Supplement Plans Anytime?

 Medigap plans do not have an annual open enrollment period and are not included in the fall AEP where you are free to switch plans no matter what.
 The reason for this is that supplemental insurance for Medicare does not have the same protections as Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B)....
 (Advantage Plans) and Medicare Part D is Medicare's prescription drug plan program.
 Plans are offered by private insurance companies and cover outpatient prescriptions.... (prescription plans).